voltraco/docs/desktop/introduction.md

 <p class="note">You can also use the built-in Media Keys on your keyboard to control music, or the shortcuts `⌘ + Left Arrow` and `⌘ + Right Arrow` on Mac, and `⌘ + Left Arrow` and `⌘ + Right Arrow` on Windows/Linux.</p>

 ### Seek
 The **Progress Bar** shows you the current position of the playing track.
 Hovering anywhere on the control bar will bring up a handle on the **Progress Bar**, allowing you to drag the time to a different position.

 ### Volume
 The **Volume Control** is found in the **Control Bar** in the bottom right.
 Hover to see volume level and click and drag to adjust.

 <p class="note">Clicking the volume icon will mute the player.</p>

 ### Queue
 See Queue →

 ## Context Menu

 Any album or track in Voltra also has a **Context Menu** with more options.
-To access this menu, hover over the Album or Track and click Context Menu Icon.
+To access this menu, hover over the Album or Track and click the **Context Menu** icon `•••`

 1. Hover an album
 2. Click Context Menu Icon
 3. Context menu is open

-The following features can be accessed any Album or Track Context Menu:
+The following features can be accessed any Album or Track **Context Menu**:

 -   Play Next
 -   Add to Queue